-Emergency braking on power failure is obtained by using the motor countervoltage to energize the shunt field.
+Emergency braking on power failure is obtained by using the motor counter-voltage to energize the shunt field.
 The directional contactors are held closed during dynamic braking by the motor counter-voltage.
-When loss of power occurs, the motor counter-voltage will decrease until the voltage is reached for which the low voltage relay is set to drop out.
-The low voltage relay VR will open, transferring the motor shunt field circuit from the line to the inside of the line contactor by means of VR's back contacts.
-The VR make contacts will de-energize relay FR, and AR will be de-energized by FR.
-AR in turn de-energizes the line and dynamic braking contactors, M and 1DB.
-The motor is brought to rest in less time than during normal braking because the motor shunt field is stronger due to the back contact FRA shorting the permanent resistor in series with the field.
-The VR relay will not open immediately on the loss of power.
-It is held in by the motor counter-voltage until its drop-out setting is reached.
-The table will stop when the stroke limit switch is operated with less overtravel than on normal operation if it is operated before the VR relay opens.
+When loss of power occurs the motor counter-voltage will decrease until the voltage is reached for which the low voltage relay is set to drop out.
+The low voltage relay marked LV will open transferring the motor shunt field circuit from the line to the inside of the line contactor by means of its back contacts LVA.
+The LV make contacts will de-energize relay IFR and the line and dynamic braking contactors M and 1DB.
+The motor is brought to rest in less time than during normal braking because the motor shunt field is stronger due to the back contact IFRA shorting the permanent resistor in series with the field.
+The LV relay will not open immediately on the loss of power.
+It is held in by the motor counter-voltage until its drop out setting is reached.
+The table will stop when the stroke limit switch is operated with less over-travel than on normal operation if it is operated before the LV relay opens.